Sample Chapters from

 She turned to face him, swallowing the threatening tears.

-He’d already re-buttoned his trousers and was re-buckling his belt.
+He’d already re-buttoned his trousers and was re-threading his belt.
 He stood looking at her.
 Sad.
 Mirroring her.
 No blame.
 No disappointment.

 He crossed the room to her, enveloping her in his arms.
 She clung to him.